akshaybengani/Android_Number-Shapes/README.md

 # Android_Number-Shapes
-This will tell you about the number conversions
+This app results that your entered number is a triangular number or a square number or both.